-Premises and equipment consists of leasehold improvements, furniture, fixtures, computer and communications equipment, airplanes and software (externally purchased and developed for internal use).
+Premises and equipment consists of leasehold improvements, furniture, fixtures, computer and communications equipment and software (externally purchased and developed for internal use).
 Premises and equipment are stated at cost less accumulated depreciation and amortization.
 Depreciation and amortization are provided by the straight-line method over the estimated useful life of the asset.
-Estimated useful lives are generally as follows: furniture and fixtures - 7 years; computer and communications equipment - 3 to 9 years; and airplanes - 20 years.
+Estimated useful lives are generally as follows: furniture and fixtures - 7 years and computer and communications equipment - 3 to 9 years.
 Estimated useful lives for software costs are generally 3 to 5 years.